harryob2/oee-dashboard/README.md

 <br></br>

+# Files description
+`OEE_Data.py` is the script that runs every 24 hours.
+`getHistoricalData.py` was used to populate the table with historical data.

 # Connecting Power BI to MariaDB

 Getting data to Power BI is pretty straightforward.
 The connection details are as follows: